dmytri/domesticate/readme.md

     tag.on('submit', function () {
       t.pass('riot form should submit on click')
     })
+    // INTERACT WITH YOUR DOM
+    document.getElementById('submit-button').click()
-    // WRITE ASSERTS AS IF YOUR WHERE IN THE BROWSER document.getElementById('test-form-riot-submit').click()
-    t.equal(typeof document.body, 'object', 'document body should be typeof object') }, {
+    // WRITE ASSERTS AS IF YOU WHERE IN THE BROWSER t.equal(typeof document.body, 'object', 'document body should be typeof object') }, {
     html: '<html><head></head><body><riot-tag></riot-tag></body></html>',